readandprogress/reading.is-a.dev/_posts/2024/2024-03-25-keeping-my-notes-synced-with-git-and-github.md

 title: "Keeping My Notes Synced With Git and GitHub!"
 date: 2024-03-25 19:00:00 -0500
 last_modified_at: 2024-03-24 19:17:00 -0500
-tags: [ Tech, Writing, Git, Markdown, Command-line ]
+tags: [ Notetaking, Git, Markdown, CLI ]
-time:
 description: Why don't I use Git and GitHub to sync my notes?
 After all, my blog repo houses .md files, the same files I use for my notes.
 Why don't I do the same?
 Now before we delve upon that let me tell you how I synced my notes and all my files before.
-toc: # false | Only when you don't wan TOC.
 ---
 Since I now take notes and write posts on my tablet and Chromebook.
 Actually, the last few posts I have written are from my tablet using [Markor](https://github.com/gsantner/markor)!